 In summary, a TOD deed offers a straightforward way to transfer property while avoiding probate, but it lacks the broader estate planning provisions.
 A revocable trust provides more comprehensive control, privacy, and incapacity planning, but it requires more upfront effort and ongoing maintenance.
 A Will is a cost-effective option that allows for flexibility but is subject to probate and may have limited incapacity planning features.
 Choosing the most suitable option depends on your specific needs

-It’s essential to consult with a knowledgeable estate planning attorney who is familiar with Texas laws and regulations to determine the best method for leaving your house to your family.
+It’s essential to consult with a knowledgeable estate planning attorney who is familiar with Texas laws and regulations to determine the best way to leave real estate to your heirs and loved ones.
 They will consider your specific situation, goals, and any potential tax implications, and help you select the most appropriate approach that aligns with your wishes while simplifying the transfer process for your loved ones.

 Warren & Migliaccio is dedicated to making your estate planning experience straightforward and stress-free.
 Set up a consultation with us by calling 888-584-9614, to learn more about the best method to leave your house to your loved ones and other estate planning tools.